Infinity Guitar Works

 Seymour Duncan refers to Seth Lover as his “humbucker mentor”.

-Seth Lover dies on January 31st 1997 after a short illness.
+Seth Lover died on January 31st 1997 after a short illness.

 Seth Lover